janbiedermann/prescient/README.md

 `~/prescient/Windows10`

-The script will be called with the name of original VM and name the currently running VM, like:
+The script will be called with the name of original VM and name the currently running VM, the VM user and password, like:

-`./prescient/Windows10 Windows10 Windows10_Prescient`
+`./prescient/Windows10 Windows10 Windows10_Prescient vm_user vm_user_pass`

 ## Execution log